Marginal/QLVideo/README.md

 * Open a [New issue](https://github.com/Marginal/QLVideo/issues/new) and describe the problem.
 * To help diagnose the problem please run the Terminal app (found in Applications → Utilities) and type:
 ```
     qlmanage -m
     qlmanage -p -d1 /path/of/some/video/file
 ```
-        qlmanage -p -d1 /path/of/some/video/file
   but substitute the *path of some video file* by dragging a video file from the Finder and dropping it on the Terminal window.
 * In the Terminal app choose `Edit` → `Select All` then `Edit` → `Copy` and `Paste` the results in the "New issue".

 Acknowledgements